 ANTH 110: Language, Culture, and the Human Animal.
+(3)

-(3) (Also offered as LING 101, ANTH 110 and LING 101 cannot both be counted for credit) Fundamentals of anthropological linguistics.
+(Also offered as LING 101, ANTH 110 and LING 101 cannot both be counted for credit) Fundamentals of anthropological linguistics.
 The biological, structural, psychological, and social nature of language; implications for cross-cultural theory, research, and applications.

-ANTH 121: Archaeological Method and Theory.
-(4)
+ANTH 120: Archeological Method and Theory.
+(3)

-Introduction to archaeological method and theory.
+Introduction to archeological method and theory.
 Lectures cover basic concepts and strategy.
-Labs provide hands-on experience with methods of analyzing archeological remains.
+Labs provide hands-on experience with methods of excavating archeological remains.
+Corequisite: ANTH.
+122L